jtnystrom/Discount/README.md

  libraryDependencies += "com.jnpersson" %% "discount" % "3.0.1"
 `

-Please note that Discount is still under heavy development and the API may change slightly even between minor versions.

 ### Tips
 * Visiting http://localhost:4040 (if you run a standalone Spark cluster) in a browser will show progress details while Discount is running.